Arbitrage on Decentralized Exchanges: A Model of Arbitrageurs' Competition

-Because the payoff function does not depend on the choice of the gas fee $g$ and trading amount $d_A$ given that $\xi=0$, the arbitrageur's randomized strategy can be represented by a pair $(\alpha,\mu)$, where $\alpha\in[0,1]$ stands for the probability of trading, and $\mu$, a probability measure on $[\hat g_L,\hat g_H]\times [0,\hat D_A]$, stands for the distribution of the gas fee and trading amount pair $(g,d_A)$ given that the arbitrageur trades.
-In other words, the arbitrageur's choice of trading $\xi$ follows a Bernoulli distribution such that the probability of $\xi=1$ is $\alpha$.
-Furthermore, conditional on $\xi=1$, the joint distribution of the random variables $\tilde{g}$ and $\tilde{D}$, representing the gas fee paid and trading amount, is given by $\mu$.
-For completeness, we define $\tilde{g}=\tilde{D}=0$ on the event that $\xi=0$, i.e., the arbitrageur chooses not to trade.
+Since the payoff function does not depend on the choice of gas fee $g$ or trading amount $d_A$ when $\xi=0$, the arbitrageur's randomized strategy can be represented by a pair $(\alpha,\mu)$, where $\alpha\in[0,1]$ is the probability of trading, and $\mu$, a probability measure on $[\hat g_L,\hat g_H]\times [0,\hat D_A]$, is the distribution of the gas fee and trading amount pair $(g,d_A)$ conditional on trading.
+In other words, the arbitrageur's choice of $\xi$ follows a Bernoulli distribution with $\prob(\xi=1)=\alpha$.
+For completeness, we define the gas fee and trading amount to be zero when $\xi=0$, i.e., when the arbitrageur chooses not to trade.

 The payoff of the mixed game is